-Sports on hiatus due to coronavirus
+Sports on hiatus due to Coronavirus

-The high school sports world is on hold for at least three weeks due to COVID-19, a novel strain of coronavirus, as all Sonoma County schools try to minimize the spread of the disease.
+The high school sports world is on hold for at least three weeks due to COVID-19, the novel coronavirus, as all Sonoma County schools try to minimize the spread of the disease.

-Official word came down Saturday of widespread school closures, also calling for a full hiatus from spring games, meets, practices, open gyms, weight training and gatherings of any kind until at least April 5.
+Official word came down Friday from the Windsor Unified School District Superintendent that calls for a full hiatus from all spring games, practices, open gyms, weight training and gatherings of any kind until at least April 3.

-“As of now, all school sports activities are suspended until at least April 5, but we’re waiting for a decision from the CIF meeting on March 17 (after press time) and will follow whatever they decide,” HHS Athletic Director Brian Osborn said.
-“I have a feeling that April 15 may be the date that is chosen to resume sports, but everything is up in the air right now.”
+Windsor High School Athletic Director Jamie Williams sent out a memo to all coaches on March 16, updating them on the current situation and some suggestions for their teams going forward.

+“I encourage you to put together long-distance support training for your teams to stay connected, motivated and, perhaps, have some distraction as well as hope during this time,” she wrote.
+“Simple mental health challenges or nutrition challenges or at-home fitness challenges can be inspiring.
+Videos, group chats, Facebook and Instagram are all great tools to be used and create team atmosphere.”

-The big question may come when schools resume session on how to best handle an abbreviated spring season for each sport.
+The big question may come if and when schools resume session next month on how to best handle an abbreviated spring season.

-“If a date is chosen to resume sports after April 15, we’ll be in danger of canceling the rest of the season,” Osborn noted.
-“There just won’t be enough time left in the school year.”
+“I am notifying our (league) commissioners and will work closely with them as to what if any steps can be taken to salvage our seasons,” Williams said.

 (0) comments